martenframework/marten/docs/docs/models-and-databases/reference/fields.md

 This optional argument can be used to configure where the uploaded files are persisted in the storage.
 It defaults to an empty string and can be set to either a string or a proc.

-If set to a string, it allows to define in which directory of the underlyign storage files will be persisted:
+If set to a string, it allows to define in which directory of the underlying storage files will be persisted:

 ```crystal
 class Attachment < Marten::Model